There's a version of this you can explain away.

 A flatness that sits underneath everything.
 The things you used to enjoy feeling like effort.
 A shorter fuse than you used to have.
 Withdrawing from people without quite knowing why.
 Lying awake not with specific thoughts but with a general weight that won't shift.

 Irritability is one of the least-talked-about signs.
 If you've become harder to be around — finding things that wouldn't have bothered you before now intolerable — that's often the stress finding its way out sideways, through the people and places that feel safe enough to receive it.
+Your partner asks what you want for dinner and you react as though they've asked you to solve a hostage negotiation.
+You know it's disproportionate.
+You can't stop it happening.

 Physical symptoms too.
 The appetite that's changed.
 The headaches and the stomach and the tension in your body that never quite releases.
 Your nervous system has been in a state of low-level alert for long enough that it's become the default setting.
+The burnout physical symptoms article covers each of these in detail.

 All of it means something has been taking more from you than it's been giving back for long enough that the deficit has become visible.

 Talk to someone.
 A GP first, because ruling out anything clinical is important and because a GP can also refer you to support if you need it.
+This is not dramatic.
+This is not "giving in."
+This is the sensible first step that most people skip for six months while things get progressively worse.

 Separate the strands.
 Work-related depression and clinical depression overlap but they're not always the same thing, and what helps depends on which you're dealing with.
 If the low lifts significantly when you're away from work, the environment is likely a significant part of the cause.
 That doesn't mean it's easy to fix.
 But it tells you where to look.
+The piece on am I burnt out or do I hate my job covers the distinction in more detail.

 Staying in a situation that is making you genuinely unwell — for the mortgage, for the CV, for the fear of something worse — is understandable.
 They're all real.
 But the cost of staying is also real, and it compounds.
+The stages of burnout show exactly how this accumulation works — and why stage five is the point where work-related depletion has generalised into everything.

 The Dead End Desk Survival Guide is built for people who are still in the situation and trying to work out what to do next — not from a place of inspiration, but as a framework for the practical side of a situation that can feel completely without edges.
+And if you're wondering whether it's time to leave, the piece on should I quit my job covers that decision.
+If the issue is financial — you know you need to go but the money won't allow it yet — I hate my job but I need the money is the honest version of that conversation.

 If what you're experiencing has moved beyond work stress into something that feels like a crisis — if you're having thoughts of harming yourself or you're not coping — please talk to someone today.
 Your GP, a crisis line, someone you trust.
 You don't have to be at a specific level of bad to deserve support.
 You just have to be struggling, and struggling is enough.